 Norbulingka park, known as Jewel Park, was the site of the Dalai Lamas' summer palace.
 It is situated one kilometer west of the Potala Palace and covers a total area of 360,000 square meters.
 In 1752, the 7th Dalai Lama built the first palace in this park, and Norbulingka has become the summer palace since then for successive Dalai lamas to carry out their political and religious activities during the summer season.

 Today is departure day.
-You will be transferred to Lhasa Airport where to catch your flight to next destination, where the tour concludes.
+You will be transferred to Lhasa Airport to catch your flight to your next destination, where the tour concludes.